Usmanmd009/World-Suicide-Analysis/README.md

 ## Introduction

 This analysis is delving into sucide rate in the world.
 The suicide rate in the world is of global concern.
 This study is to gain insigt into suicide trends all over the world, among diffrent races, region and age groups.
-This analysis covers the period of 1985-2016
+This analysis covered the period of 1985-2016

 ![](images.jpeg)

 ## Problem Statement

-The Objectives of this analysis is to calculate;
+The Objectives of this analysis is to calculate.
 - Total number of suicide in the period

 - Total number number of male suicide victims